TheFramPlay/TheFramPlay/README.md

 - 👋 Hi, I’m @TheFramPlay
 - 👀 I’m interested in ...
 Becoming a full-stack web developer.
 - 🌱 I’m currently learning ...
-HTML, CSS, and JavaScript.
+HTML, CSS, JavaScript☕, and Python🐍.
 - 💞️ I’m looking to collaborate on ...
 Any future projects, that will accept a novice, inexperienced programmer, to get the experience needed for the real world.
 - 📫 How to reach me ...
 On twitter @TheFramPlays or TheOdinProject Discord TheFramPlay#8276